Mass–energy equivalence

-Rest mass, also called invariant mass, is a fundamental physical property that is independent of momentum, even at extreme speeds approaching the speed of light.
-Its value is the same in all inertial frames of reference.
+Rest mass, also called invariant mass, is a fundamental physical property of matter, independent of velocity.
 Massless particles such as photons have zero invariant mass, but massless free particles have both momentum and energy.

-The equivalence principle implies that when energy is lost in chemical reactions, nuclear reactions, and other energy transformations, the system will also lose a corresponding amount of mass.
-The energy, and mass, can be released to the environment as radiant energy, such as light, or as thermal energy.
+The equivalence principle implies that when mass is lost in chemical reactions or nuclear reactions, a corresponding amount of energy will be released.
+The energy can be released to the environment (outside of the system being considered) as radiant energy, such as light, or as thermal energy.
 The principle is fundamental to many fields of physics, including nuclear and particle physics.

 Mass–energy equivalence arose from special relativity as a paradox described by the French polymath Henri Poincaré (1854–1912).
 Einstein was the first to propose the equivalence of mass and energy as a general principle and a consequence of the symmetries of space and time.
 The principle first appeared in "Does the inertia of a body depend upon its energy-content?", one of his annus mirabilis papers, published on 21 November 1905.
 The formula and its relationship to momentum, as described by the energy–momentum relation, were later developed by other physicists.